jesperps/kerberostest/README.md

 Repo for getting infrastructure up and running for Kerberos

 ## Get started
-### Prepare a git repo
+### Simple way (if you are lucky)
+- Just clone this repo `git clone <link to here>`
+### The slightly harder way (if your git remote provider doesn't use proper certificates)
-At the moment the certificate to https://git.ica.ia-hc.net can't be verified.
-To workaround that you can disable ssl verfication in git.
+To workaround certificate issues you can disable ssl verfication in git.
+And you are probably only wanting to do this on this repo (otherwise you could have disabled it globally with `git config http.sslVerify "false"` and then do the above)
 - Create a directory where you want this repo
     - `mkdir kerberos_client_server_setup`
 - Go to the directory and initialize a git repo there